Incubaid/herolib/lib/web/docusaurus/README.md

 ## Collections

 Collections are directories containing markdown files.
-They're scanned by Atlas and referenced in page definitions.
+They're scanned by DocTree and referenced in page definitions.

 ```
 collections/